-In the Address Scope dialog, basic DHCP parameters of the addresses assigned to clients can be defined:
+In the Address Scope dialog, basic DHCP parameters of the addresses assigned with IP address can be defined: For correct functionality of TCP/IP on client hosts, the following parameters need to be assigned:

-- Default Gateway IP address of the router that will be used as the default gateway for the subnet from which IP addresses are assigned.
+• Default Gateway - IP address of the router that will be used as the default gateway for the subnet from which IP addresses are assigned.
 IP address of the interface the network is connected to.
-Default gateway of another network would be useless (not available to clients). - DNS server any DNS server (or more DNS servers separated with semicolons).
-We recommend you to use the Kerio Control's DNS module as the primary server (first in the list) IP address of the Kerio Control host.
-The DNS module can cooperate with DHCP server (see chapter 10.1) so that it will always use correct IP addresses to response to requests on local host names. - WINS server

-• Domain - local Internet domain.
-Do not specify this parameter if there is no local domain.

-This parameter is not used for specification of the name of Windows NT domain!
+Default gateway of another network would be useless (not available to clients).

+- DNS server any DNS server (or more DNS servers separated with semicolons).
+However, it is recommended to use the Kerio Control host's IP address as the primary DNS server (i.e. at the top).
+The DNS module can cooperate with DHCP server (see chapter 10.1) so that it will always use correct IP addresses to response to requests on local host names. - Domain local Internet domain.
+Do not specify this parameter if there is no local domain. - This parameter is not used for specification of the name of Windows NT domain!